Early barrage carries Twins, Bailey past Cardinals 6-3 | Sports-Games

 Early barrage carries Twins, Bailey past Cardinals 6-3

 Josh Donaldson and Jorge Polanco each homered and drove in two runs to lead the Minnesota Twins to a 6-3 victory over the St. Louis Cardinals on Tuesday night in Minneapolis.
-Homer Bailey (1-0) picked up the victory in his Twins' starting debut, allowing two runs on four hits over five innings.
-Bailey, who entered with a 6-16 record and a 5.80 ERA in 29 career starts against the Cardinals, walked two and struck out four.
+Homer Bailey (1-0) picked up the victory in his Twins debut, allowing two runs on four hits over five innings.
+Bailey, who entered with a 6-16 record and a 5.80 ERA in 28 career starts against the Cardinals, walked two and struck out four.

 Sergio Romo pitched a scoreless ninth to earn his first save.
 Donaldson and Polanco each had two of Minnesota's seven hits.
-Carlos Martinez (0-1), making his first start since July 30, 2018, took the loss allowing six runs on seven hits over 3 2/3 innings.
+Carlos Martinez (0-1), making his first start since July 30, 2018, gave up six runs on seven hits over 3 2/3 innings.
 He walked one and struck out two.

 - READ MORE ON: